RN to MS degree option

 Career Advancement Information

-Applications are accepted for the LPN to BS program each Spring with classes begining in the Fall.
+Applications are accepted for the LPN to BS program each Spring with classes beginning in the Fall.
 Students admitted to this program complete the coursework in a 16 month time span to include the Fall-Spring-Summer-Fall semesters.
 This option is only available on a full-time basis.
 The preference date for application is the last Friday in March of each year.
 Additional applications will be accepted until the first Friday in August and students will be admitted as space is available.

 124 total college-level credit hours.